 That’s fine! on Thursday 28 May 6 to 7.30pm we will be running an initial online session all about what being a producer involves and answering any questions you might have.

 Drop us a line to [email protected] and we’ll send you all the information to join in.

 If you can’t make this session but would still like to have a chat, get in touch on the same email and we’ll be happy to arrange this.

-The programme will cover lots of important areas that producers work in and things they do – the planned sessions are:
+New Producer Training will cover lots of important areas that producers work in and things they do – the planned sessions are:

 • Introduction to producing new work

 • Finding partners and booking a tour